kubernetes-sigs/controller-runtime/designs/component-config.md

 - Provide an interface for pulling configuration data out of exposed `ComponentConfig` types (see below for implementation)
 - Provide a new `ctrl.NewFromComponentConfig()` function for initializing a manager
-- Provide an embeddable `ControllerConfiguration` type for easily authoring `ComponentConfig` types
+- Provide an embeddable `ControllerManagerConfiguration` type for easily authoring `ComponentConfig` types
 - Provide an `DefaultControllerConfig` to make the switching easier for clients

 ### Non-Goals/Future Work